Sentences in bold are updates on June 24, 2023… Just about the halfway mark!

 Watercolor paint.
 They can be as simple as a kids’ box from a dollar store.

 Paintbrushes of various sizes.
 You don’t need anything fancy, but, yes, various sizes.
+Also round and flat.

 Fine-point Sharpie or Sharpie-type waterproof markers… I do enjoy my Sharpies.
 And they come in more colors than you might realize.
 There are also similar products, and I do love good deals… so I’ve tried a few types when I’ve stumbled across sales… without finding any favorites.